 The following instructions apply to assigning groups, though users will follow a nearly identical process.

-- In the Signal Sciences Okta application, click on Assignments.
-The assignments menu page appears.
+- In the Signal Sciences Okta application, click Assignments.

-- Select a group of users to provision to Signal Sciences.
+- Select a group of users to provision.
 A window appears requesting additional attributes.

 - Select the Role for the assigned group.
 This can be one of owner, admin, user, or observer.